matplotlib/sampledoc/custom_look.rst

 ******************************************

-The `sphinx <http://sphinx.pocoo.org/>`_ site itself looks better than the sites created with the default css, so here we'll invoke TS Elliot's maxim "Talent imitates, but genius steals" and grab their css and part of their layout.
+The `sphinx <http://sphinx.pocoo.org/>`_ site itself looks better than the sites created with the default css, so here we'll invoke T. S. Eliot's maxim "Talent imitates, but genius steals" and grab their css and part of their layout.
 As before, you can either get the required files :file:`_static/default.css`, :file:`_templates/layout.html` and